-- 1 Tablespoon olive oil
+- 1 Tablespoon olive oil, plus more for drizzling

-- 1/2 teaspoon fine sea salt
+- 1/2 tsp fine sea salt, plus more to taste

 - Dash red pepper flakes

-- 1/2 Tablespoon fresh parsley, chopped
+- 1/2 Tablespoon fresh parsley, finely chopped

-- 20 thin parmesan slivers
+- 1/4 cup thin parmesan slivers

-You can use just the florets or both the florets and stems on top of the crostini.
+- You can use just the florets or both the florets and stems on top of the crostini.
 I usually use some stems, mingled in with the florets.
 If I have any extra stems left, I save them for salads or broccoli soup!